joagonzalez/api-seed/README.md

 This service implements a scalable rest-api seed using fastApi.
 Parametriztion for the app is loaded from *src/config/settings.py*.
 Different endpoints were develped in order to have templates for a variety of features, for example:

+- Users CRUD: SQLAlchemy and Pydantic models
 - Async tasks: Celery with RabbitMQ as message broker
-- Users CRUD: SQLAlchemy and Flask models
 - Microsoft Teams: Pymsteams and requests
+- CI CD
+- docker-compose file
+- traefik proxy para monitoreo

 **Content**
 - [Getting started](#getting-started)